Interview with Monica Mulholland - Part 2

 Monica: The thing about dysphoria is that everybody’s dysphoria is different.
 I can only comment on what helped me come to terms with it.
 This worked for me, it may well work for some others; but it is far from being a prescription that will help everybody.
 I would suggest that a person struggling with dysphoria should look at how it was tackled by others and experiment to see which parts might work for them.

-My other great revelation was this: if I was an American who wanted to learn Japanese say, then going to Japan and hanging around with other Americans who wanted to learn Japanese is not the best strategy.
+Monica: My other great revelation was this: if I was an American who wanted to learn Japanese, then going to Japan and hanging around with other Americans who wanted to learn Japanese is not the best strategy.
 Total immersion was the only approach that seemed sensible for me.
 Hence I spent a lot of time with genetic women, on online courses, and in real life.
 The Art of Feminine Presence was the best thing that I ever did.
-It immersed me with kind and supportive genetic women which helped build my confidence and put me in touch with my femininity at a much deeper level than I could have done by myself.
+It immersed me with kind and supportive genetic women, which helped build my confidence and put me in touch with my femininity at a much deeper level than I could have done by myself.

-Monika: My pen friend Gina Grahame wrote to me once that we should not limit our potential because of how we were born or by what we see other transgender people doing.
-Our dreams should not end on an operating table; that’s where they begin.
-Do you agree with this?
+Monika: My friend Gina Grahame once told me that we should never limit our potential because of how we were born or by what we see other transgender people doing.
+She said, “Our dreams should not end on an operating table; that’s where they begin.”
+Do you agree with that perspective?

 Monica: Yes, I do.
-Like I said earlier “The Vag is not the badge”.
+Like I said earlier, “The vag is not the badge.”
 There is so much more to being a woman than being the owner of a vagina!
 I think, in the face of the horrendous suicide figures, we have an ethical duty to do all we can to make being transgender a normal and everyday part of life.
 Having something bigger than yourself, all the spiritual gurus agree, is a great way out of the many self-centric traps that people can fall into from time to time.

 Monika: Monica, thank you for the interview!

-All the photos: courtesy of Monica P Mulholland.
+All photos: courtesy of Monica P Mulholland.

 © 2017 - Monika Kowalska